When you have very high ceilings, you want to call attention to them...

 You know you should not let your space with high ceilings go blank.
 Instead, you can:

-• Use a statement light fixture or architectural elements.
+Use a statement light fixture or even multiple fixtures.

 All of the above will enhance your tall space, create balance, and involve that grand height with the more human scale below.